Can dementia be prevented?

 Exercise and dementia

-The risk: a lack of regular physical activity can increase your risk of heart disease, becoming overweight or obese, and type 2 diabetes – all of which are risk factors for dementia.
-Older adults who don't exercise are also more likely to have problems with memory or thinking (known as cognitive abilities).
+The risk: a lack of regular physical activity can increase your risk of heart disease, becoming overweight or obese, and type 2 diabetes, which are all linked to a higher risk of dementia.

-What you can do: follow the recommended guidelines of 150 minutes of moderate-intensity aerobic activity each week, such as brisk walking, cycling or dancing.
-You should also do strengthening exercises twice a week, such as gardening or yoga.
+What you can do: follow the recommended guidelines of doing at least 150 minutes of moderate-intensity aerobic activity each week, such as brisk walking, cycling or dancing.
+You should also do strengthening exercises at least twice a week, such as gardening or yoga.

 It's also important to sit less, so try to get up and move around regularly.
-For example, take the stairs and walk up escalators, and make phone calls while standing up.
+For example, take the stairs, walk up escalators, and make phone calls while standing up.

 Alcohol and dementia

-The risk: drinking excessive amounts of alcohol increases your risk of stroke, heart disease and some cancers, as well as damaging the nervous system, including the brain.
+The risk: drinking excessive amounts of alcohol increases your risk of stroke, heart disease and some cancers, as well as damaging your nervous system, including your brain.

-What you can do: stick to the recommended advice of no more than 14 units a week for both men and women.
-If you regularly drink as much as 14 units in a week, you should try to spread your drinking over three or more days and have several drink-free days each week.
+What you can do: stick to the recommended limit of drinking no more than 14 units of alcohol a week for both men and women.
+If you regularly drink as much as 14 units in a week, you should spread your drinking over 3 or more days and have several alcohol-free days each week.

 Smoking and dementia

-The risk: smoking causes your arteries to narrow, which can raise your blood pressure.
-It also increases your risk of cardiovascular disease, as well as several cancers.
+The risk: smoking causes your arteries to become narrower, which can raise your blood pressure.
+It also increases your risk of cardiovascular disease, as well as several types of cancer.

 Depression and dementia

 The risk: the relationship between dementia and depression is complex.
-It appears that having untreated depression increases your risk of developing dementia but, equally, depression can occur as part of the overall symptoms of dementia itself.
+It appears that having untreated depression increases your risk of developing dementia.
+However, depression can happen as part of the overall symptoms of dementia itself.